 One of Superhuman's highlights is that it promotes networking.
 It's nothing groundbreaking, but if you use email primarily for networking, it can make a difference:

-• It can detect meeting invites from Zoom, Google Meet, and Microsoft Teams, and add them to its built-in calendar.
-(Shortwave doesn't yet have a native calendar tool.)
+It can detect meeting invites from Zoom, Google Meet, and Microsoft Teams, and add them to its built-in calendar.
+(Shortwave supports this as well.)

 Shortwave is more affordable